dsync89/mess-curator/README.md

 ## Dependencies

-MESS Curator requires the `mess.ini` maintained by the good Italian community at https://github.com/AntoPISA/MAME_SupportFiles that you put into `MAME\folders`.
-This `mess.ini` file is critical as it contains a list of machine/system names that is non-Arcade that would otherwise impossible to determined using the `mame.xml` that you generated using `mame -listxml` itself, as it does not contain any fields that indicate whether a system is Arcade or Non-Arcade.
+MESS Curator requires the `mess.xml` that matches the MAME romset version you download.
+This XML is actively maintained by the good Italian community at https://www.progettosnaps.net/mess/repository.
+This `mess.xml` file is critical as it contains a list of machine/system names that is non-Arcade that would otherwise impossible to determined using the `mame.xml` that you generated using `mame -listxml` itself, as it does not contain any fields that indicate whether a system is Arcade or Non-Arcade.

-Note that the repo might not be updated as quickly as the MAME release.

-Take MAME 0.278 for example, it was released a week before 2025-07-07, but as of 2025-07-07 that repo still is yet to be updated with the `mess.ini` for 0.278 set.
-Fortunately you can simply use the `mess.ini` from the 0.277 release as the changes might be minor and you will probably not missing anything.
+### Backstory

+Previously mess-curator requires several intermediate steps to generate a `mess.xml`.
+These are now obsolete and the program will simply download the xml from https://www.progettosnaps.net/mess/repository based on the mame version you specified.
+1. Download `mess.ini` maintained by the good Italian community at https://github.com/AntoPISA/MAME_SupportFiles that you put into `MAME\folders`.
+2. Compare each entries in `mess.ini` against the full `mame.xml` generated using `mame -listxml`
+3. Output into `mess.xml`.

 ## The System-Softlist YAML